ros-controls/ros2_control_demos/example_1/README.rst

 5. If you get output from above you can send commands to *Forward Command Controller*, either:

    a.
-Manually using ros2 cli interface:
+Manually using ROS 2 CLI interface:

    .. code-block:: shell